chadpierce/hackthebox/legacy/legacy-writeup.md

 # Title: Legacy
   Date: 2019-10-11

 This is the second box in this run through of HTB machines.
-It was easy, and much easier than the first one I did, *Lame*.
+It was easy - much easier than the first one I did, __Lame__.

 ## Enumeration

-I started of with an nmap scan with version detection.
+I started off by running an nmap scan with version detection.
 The machine is XP - this should be simple!

 ```
 $ nmap -Pn -sV legacy